renaissance-publishing/renaissance/content/chapters/05-languages.md

       - Chatter is not commonly spoken in the Commonwealth; most of the Commonwealth’s Ratfolk now speak Cqik.
-      - This in turn has meant that Chatter has become one of the common languages of crime in the Haven Isles—as the language is only commonly spoken by the Ratfolk of the Shaded Sea Peoples and their criminal and piratical allies.
+      - This in turn has meant that Chatter has become one of the common languages of crime in the Haven Isles — as the language is only commonly spoken by the Ratfolk of the Shaded Sea Peoples and their criminal and piratical allies.

   - Cqik: the language of the Commonwealth’s Ratfolk

-      - The name “Cqik” is derived from a somewhat famous—or infamous—letter that was written by a Kingdoms-of-Men diplomat visiting the Haven Isles; she attempted to describe what she thought a Ratfolk merchant sounded like, and “Cqik” is a transliteration from her Royal to Islander.
-The name is widely pronounced “kweek” (although some Ratfolk put visitors through something of an initiation by writing out “Cqik” in the Islander alphabet—which is almost the same as Weal’s—and cajoling them into trying to pronounce it).
+      - The name “Cqik” is derived from a somewhat famous — or infamous — letter that was written by a Kingdoms-of-Men diplomat visiting the Haven Isles; she attempted to describe what she thought a Ratfolk merchant sounded like, and “Cqik” is a transliteration from her Royal to Islander.
+The name is widely pronounced “kweek” (although some Ratfolk put visitors through something of an initiation by writing out “Cqik” in the Islander alphabet — which is almost the same as Weal’s — and cajoling them into trying to pronounce it).
       - Though Cqik is commonly spoken by Ratfolk living among the Commonwealth, it actually inherits more from Heartland Gnoll